Joseph Curtatone: Sanctuary city

 In January 2017, Curtatone reaffirmed Somerville's sanctuary city policy saying "will not waver" in the support for documented and undocumented immigrants.
 The city will not cooperate with President Donald Trump's executive order reducing grant funding to sanctuary cities and changing deportation standards.

 Alliance for Climate Transition

 In January 2022, Curtatone was named President of the Northeast Clean Energy Council (NECEC), a 501(c)3 nonprofit and hybrid trade organization focused on building a "cluster of clean energy companies and climatetech startups through programs centered on innovation and entrepreneurship, industry research and development and workforce development."
 NECEC was rebranded as ACT (The Alliance for Climate Transition) in 2024 as part of a strategic launch of new initiatives to combat climate disinformation, empower grassroots sustainability policy activists, and support a participatory campaign for their members and public for the climate transition.
 In 2025, Curtatone was active in local public discussions around energy battery siting, advocating for their net benefits and addressing concerns about battery fires.

+Jake Wilson Transition Steering Committee

+After Jake Wilson was elected mayor of Somerville in 2025, Wilson announced that Curtatone would chair his Transition Steering Committee.